 GREEK ISLANDS CABIN CHARTER

-The name "Dodecanese" "The Twelve Islands", is a island group in the southeastern Aegean Sea, comprising of fifteen major islands.
+The name "Dodecanese" meaning "The Twelve Islands", is a large Greek island group in the south eastern Aegean Sea.

-KALYMNOSKalymnos, is a Greek island and municipality in the southeastern Aegean Sea.
-It belongs to the Dodecanese and is located to the west of the peninsula of Bodrum, between the islands of Kos and Leros.
+KALYMNOSKalymnos, is a Greek island and municipality in the south eastern Aegean Sea.
+It belongs to the Dodecanese group of islands and is located to the west of the Bodrum peninsula, between the islands of Kos and Lero's.

-Also known as the island of the Sponge Divers due to its residents’ sponge fishery avocation, sponge fishery has a long tradition on the island.
+Also known as the island of the Sponge Divers due to the fact that this has been a long tradition on the island.

-The capital of Kalymnos is Pothia where most of the inhabitants live.
+The capital of Kalymnos is Pothia, where most inhabitants live.
 Chora is the second largest residential area and the former capital of the island.

-Kalymnos is a great tourist destination known worldwide for offering plenty of activities such as climbing, scuba diving, and mountains.
+Kalymnos is a great tourist destination known worldwide for offering activities such as climbing and scuba diving.

-The oldest on the island date from the day of wine and silk farming brought to light are real.
-Whether uprising in the island of Rhodes has been an important center for the Greeks .
-Costa ta democracy BC, began in the year 336 .
-BC 336 also laid the foundations of today 's Kos, and soon became a protectorate of the Roman Empire and then Byzantium .
+The oldest ruins on the island date from the days of the wine and silk trade and democracy began in the year 336 BC, Kos soon became a protectorate of the Roman and then Byzantiun empire .

-Today, the island makes a living from tourism economically, with many hotels, restaurants and bars.
+Egyptians also used the island as a central stopping point.
+In 1912 the island passed into the control of the Ottoman Empire.
+Today, the island makes a living from tourism with many hotels, restaurants and bars.

-This small island of the Dodecanese islands located in the north, Patmos in Greece is most famous as the island of Apocalypse.
-According to tradition, it was in a cave in Patmos island that Saint John the Divine was inspired the Book of Apocalypse.
+This small Dodecanese island is located in the north, Patmos is most famous as the island of revelation.
+According to tradition, it was in a cave here that Saint John the Divine was inspired to write the Book of Revelation.

-The Holy Monastery of the Apolcalypse, was built as a castle in 1088.
-This monastery is surrounded by strong walls and looks like a fortress.
-Chora is a great place to walk around the paved paths and enjoy a view to the Aegean Sea.
+The Holy Monastery of the Revelation was built in 1088.
+This monastery is surrounded by strong walls and looks like a fortress, a great place to visit with the paved paths and incredible views of the Aegean Sea.

 In 2006 the island was declared a World Heritage Site by Unesco.

-Rhodes, is the largest of Greece’s Dodecanese islands, known for its beach resorts, ancient ruins and remnants of its occupation by the Knights of St. John during the Crusades.
-The city of Rhodes has an Old Town featuring the medieval Street of the Knights and the castle-like, Palace of the Grand Masters.
-Captured by the Ottomans and then held by the Italians, this palace is now a history museum.
+Rhodes is the largest of the Dodecanese islands, known for its beach resorts, ancient ruins and remnants of occupation by the Knights of St. John during the Crusades.
+The city of Rhodes has an Old Town featuring the medieval Street of the Knights.

-It’s known for its beaches, an annual music festival and for the harbor at Symi Town, surrounded by colorful neo classical houses.
+Symi is also part of the Dodecanese island group, known for its beaches, an annual music festival and for the harbour in Symi Town, surrounded by colourful neo classical houses.

-Respectively, on the island Spartans, Athenians, the Roman Empire, the Byzantine Empire and took S.John Knight sovereignty.
-On the southwest coast, the 18th-century Monastery of Archangel Michael Panormitis is a major Greek Orthodox pilgrimage site with a Byzantine museum.
+On the southwest coast, the 18th-century Monastery of Archangel Michael of Panormitis is a major Greek Orthodox pilgrimage site with a Byzantine museum.